Governing Law and Regulations

 REPORTING GHG EMISSIONS

 At this time, Pennsylvania has no mandatory GHG reporting requirements beyond the federal mandatory GHG reporting rule.
-See the national section GHG MANAGEMENT for more ...
+See the national section GHG MANAGEMENT for more information on mandatory GHG ...